 A message to Singapore companies

-Like many other small countries, Israel has implemented well defined scientific and technological policies aimed at enhancing its competitive position.
+Like many other small countries, Israel has implemented well defined scientific and technological policies and research grants aimed at enhancing its competitive position.
 In science, it encourages the establishment of centers of excellence around outstanding scientists, while maintaining a level of quality across the broad spectrum of scientific fields.
 In technology, Israel strives for high performance through concentration on a limited number of areas.
 The percentage of Israelis engaged in scientific and technological inquiry, and the amount spent on research and development (R&D), in relation to its Gross Domestic Product (GDP), are among the highest in the world.

 The World Economic Forum (WEF) has classified Israel as one of the leading countries in the world in technological innovation.
 In the 2011-2012 WEF Global Competitive Index Report, Israel received an overall rank of the 22nd most competitive country.
 The 2012 IMD World Competitiveness Yearbook ranked Israel as the 19th most competitive country in the world.

 The country’s main strengths remain its world-class capacity for innovation (3rd), which rests on highly innovative businesses that benefit from the presence of the world’s best research institutions geared toward the needs of the business sector.
-Israel’s excellent innovation capacity, which is supported by the government’s public procurement policies, is reflected in the country’s high number of patents (4th).
+Israel’s excellent innovation capacity, which is supported by the government’s research grant awarding and public procurement policies, is reflected in the country’s high number of patents (4th).
 Its favorable financial environment, particularly evident in the ease of access to venture capital (3rd), has contributed to making Israel an innovation powerhouse.

 - ranked 1st for quality of scientific research institutions *